httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Decimals {#decimal}

 Decimals are numbers with an integer and a fractional component.
-The Integer component has at most 12 digits; the fractional component has at most three digits.
+The integer component has at most 12 digits; the fractional component has at most three digits.

 The ABNF for decimals is: